cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 Individial paleoearthquakes in the Puget Lowland have maximum posterior magnitudes between 6.2 and 7.7, given both offset and rupture length data (Figures \ref{post_pdfs}, \ref{post_scatter}).
-In general, the larger earthquakes are less frequent, although there are relatively few earthquakes below $M$ 6.5, consistent with previous observations that $M$ 6.5 and smaller events frequently do not break the surface [e.g., *Fialko et al., 2005*].
+In general, the larger earthquakes are less common, although there are relatively few earthquakes below $M$ 6.5, consistent with previous observations that $M$ 6.5 and smaller events frequently do not break the surface [e.g., *Fialko et al., 2005*].